 Only 20% of low-wage care workers are eligible for FMLA, and only 8% are both eligible for and could potentially afford to take FMLA

 In order to manage caregiving needs, many workers rely on the Family and Medical Leave Act (FMLA).
 The FMLA allows eligible workers to take unpaid, job-protected leave to address one’s own or an immediate family member’s serious health condition.
 The FMLA permits three different ways of taking unpaid leave: continuous, reduced schedule or intermittent.
 Workers may take intermittent or reduced schedule leave to receive or provide care when they or their family members are ill or managing chronic conditions.
-6 For instance, a care worker could take unpaid FMLA to accompany their family member to a planned medical treatment for a serious illness or medical visits to address chronic conditions.

 Care workers may rely on taking unpaid FMLA leave to manage the ongoing serious health conditions of their dependents, rather than bearing the prohibitive cost of hiring a paid care worker.
 However, just over half of all care workers are eligible for FMLA, and only 20% of low-wage care workers are eligible for FMLA.
 Since the FMLA is an unpaid program, the share of these workers who can both take and afford unpaid FMLA leave is even lower.
 We define FMLA affordability as having family income above 200% of the federal poverty level after taking unpaid leave.
 Of all care workers, 43% are both eligible for and can afford FMLA leave, whereas the same is true for only 8% of low-wage care workers.
 (Read more about equity issues in the FMLA overall and about the costs of taking unpaid leave.)